dimagi/commcare-hq/corehq/apps/userreports/README.md

 ## Sort Expression

 A sort order for the report rows can be specified.
 Multiple fields, in either ascending or descending order, may be specified.
-E.g.:
+Example:
 ```
 [
   {